CPSC Volunteer– Frequently Asked Questions (FAQs)

 What other kinds of support or materials are needed?

 EurekaFacts will be providing replacement alarms, the alarm testing kits, tablet for survey administration, reference guides, pre-labeled bubble mailers for shipping non-functioning alarms, and extraneous materials.
-Though we will be providing these materials, we do ask that the firehouse act as a “home base” to receive, store, and ship the materials to their next location.

 Benefits: Volunteers will have a direct impact by updating/creating information about smoke and CO alarms.
 This will inform state/local regulations, public safety education and campaigns, and technological improvements.
 They will interact with an array of community members and ultimately protect property and save thousands of lives.